onigetoc/advanced-react-vite-prompt-generator/README.md

 ## Prerequisites

 - A modern web browser that supports HTML5, CSS3, and JavaScript.
-- Access to OpenAI's API and a valid API key.
+- Access to OpenAI's & Groq API and a valid API key.

 ## Installation